 Yes No

-(a) Please describe the type of assistance that you provide and to whom.
+(a) Please describe the type of assistance that you (Canada) may provide and to whom.
+(Canada) Please add examples (USA- delete examples)

 VI.
 Law enforcement including border control, and other criminal justice measures (article 11 (b) of the Protocol, and articles 19, 20, 24 and 26 of the Organized Crime Convention)